The plight of the Hedgehog

 Thus, traffic is the final element in the perfect storm which has brought about the genocide of the British hedgehog population.

 Yet, we can make changes which will halt their destruction.
 We should only be cutting hedgerows every three-four years and natural field barriers should be left untouched.
 Pesticide should be used sparingly and our road systems should incorporates wildlife bridges which enable the safe travel between fields, forests and other natural highways.
-However, these are not changes that we as the everyday citizen can enact.
+However, these are not changes that we as the everyday citizens can enact.

 What you can do is obviously on a smaller scale, but its impact across millions of households could be very meaningful.
 Firstly, you should avoid pesticides as they damage the natural ecosystem and leave large gaps in the food chain.
 Secondly enclosed gardens are problematic for hedgehogs as the cannot get in nor out of them.
 Small gaps which allow them to travel are much kinder and will encourage the hedgehogs in your area.
 Finally, you could consider providing them with a home.
 As as result of creating a safe space for them to overwinter, you can help greater numbers in the population of hedgehogs in your area survive.